-Kilmarnock v Greenock Morton
+Kilmarnock held at home by Morton

 Post update

-Foul by Stephen McGinn (Kilmarnock).
+Foul by Jack Sanders (Kilmarnock).

 Substitution